eflautt/ga-data-science/projects/final-projects/01-lightning-talk/readme.md

 Your project will be evaluated by your instructors in the following areas:

-1. Guiding Principle
+1. Identify
-2. Guiding Principle
+2. Acquire
-3. Guiding Principle
+3. Present

 **Rubric**: [Link to rubric](#).
 Based on the requirements, you can earn a maximum of 9 points on this project.
 Your instructors will score each of your requirements using the scale below: